14 Chinese Festivals: Traditions, Dates & Celebrations [Guide]

 Chinese Valentine's Day

 Chinese Valentine's Day, also known as Qīxì (七夕) or the Double Seventh Day, is a traditional Chinese festival celebrated on the seventh day of the seventh lunar month.
-This festival has a romantic origin and is based on the legend of Niúláng (牛郎) and Zhīnǚ (織女), two separated lovers who were finally allowed to meet once a year on this day.
+This traditional festival celebrates love and romance, rooted in one of China’s most famous folktales.
+It is a day to honor love, express feelings, and wish for happiness in relationships.

 On this day, couples exchange gifts, go on dates, and express their love for each other.
 Some of the popular gifts include chocolates, flowers, and jewelry.
 Many couples also take the opportunity to get engaged or married on this day.